The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Key Takeaways

 An illustrative example of a PEG ratio application might involve a tech company with a high P/E ratio due to anticipations of rapid growth.
-While a pure valuation by P/E might deem the stock overpriced, adjusting the P/E by its projected earnings growth over a specific period, such as five years, may indicate that the stock is reasonably priced relative to its growth prospects.
+While a pure P/E valuation might deem the stock overpriced, adjusting the P/E for projected earnings growth over a specific period, such as five years, may indicate that the stock is reasonably priced relative to its growth prospects.

 The PEG ratio can be calculated and used in different ways, considering differing expected growth rates and accommodating various investor outlooks across industries.